vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 ### `.key` / `id`

-Any document bound by Vuefire will retain it's _id_ in the database as a non-enumerable, read-only property.
+Any document bound by Vuefire will retain it's _id_ in the Database as a non-enumerable, read-only property.
 This makes it easier to [write changes](./writing-data.md#updates-to-collection-and-documents) and allows you to copy the data only using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Spread_in_object_literals) or [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).

 <FirebaseExample>